-The Forest Protection Division's primary objectives are to provide wildfire and forest resource protection at the least cost with minimum damage to Maine's 17.7 million acres of forest land, to protect high value property and to protect public safety.
-These objectives are accomplished by: (1) Wildfire Suppression - rapidly containing and controlling fires that do occur; (2) Wildfire Prevention - preventing fires to save time and revenue; (3) Wildfire Detection - utilizing Civil Air Patrol, Forest Protection and other state agency aircraft; (4) Wildfire Readiness - training of municipal, forest industry, and Unit employees and maintenance and development of specialized equipment; (5) Law Enforcement - enforcement of laws dealing with agriculture, forestry and certain public safety statutes.
+The Forest Protection Unit's primary objectives are to provide wildfire and forest resource protection at the least cost with minimum damage to Maine's 17.7 million acres of forest land, to protect high value property and to protect public safety.
+These objectives are accomplished by: (1) Wildfire Suppression - rapidly containing and controlling fires that do occur; (2) Wildfire Prevention - preventing fires to save time and revenue; (3) Wildfire Detection - utilizing Civil Air Patrol, Forest Protection and other state agency aircraft; (4) Wildfire Readiness - training of municipal, forest industry, and Unit employees and maintenance and development of specialized equipment; (5) Law Enforcement - enforcement of certain natural resource related laws.
 (6) Disaster Response - providing a nationally certified and recognized incident management team and first responder capabilities with forest rangers and forest ranger pilots who fly department owned helicopters and airplanes.

 In 1891, the Legislature established the Office of Forest Commissioner and a Forest Commission to oversee the protection of Maine's forests.
 Before then, this office was known as the Land Office and the Land Agent.
 In 1909, the Legislature created the Maine Forestry District to provide forest fire protection throughout the "unorganized Towns" and some plantations.
 The disastrous forest fires of 1947 led to statutory changes in 1949 that made the Forest Commissioner responsible for forest fire control across the entire state.
 The Department of Conservation was established in 1973, and the Maine Forestry Department, also called the Maine Forest Service, became the Bureau of Forestry within Conservation.
 Fire Control was assigned to the Bureau as the Division of Forest Fire Control with a subsequent name change to Forest Protection in 1999.
-With the merger of the Departments of Conservation and Agriculture into the Department of Agriculture, Conservation and Forestry, the Forest Protection Division is now called the Forest Protection Unit within the Division of Forestry.
-The Unit operates by staffing a state office that includes the Chief Forest Ranger, the Planning and Training coordinator, Fire Prevention Specialist, and Federal Excess Property Specialist.
+With the merger of the Departments of Conservation and Agriculture into the Department of Agriculture, Conservation and Forestry, the Forest Protection Division is now called the Forest Protection Unit within the Division of Forest, The Unit operates by staffing a state office that includes the Chief Forest Ranger, the Planning and Training coordinator, Fire Prevention Specialist, and Federal Excess Property Specialist.
 Operational units are divided into 3 regional offices, which are further broken down into 9 district field offices.
-The Unit also operates an aircraft operations and aviation maintenance branch.

-The Division's primary goal is to keep annual acreage burned to less than .02% (3500 acres) of the total acreage of the State and hold annual fire occurrence to 59 fires per million acres protected (1,000 fires).
+The Unit also acres) of the total acreage of the State and hold annual fire occurrence to 59 fires per million acres protected (1,000 fires).
 In 2012, many human caused fires kept fire crews around the state busy early in the season.
 Lightning also caused many wildfires this season, many of which occurred in Maine's Unorganized Territories, where the Maine Forest Service is the only wildfire suppression entity.